 Practically speaking, this means any "damages" (compensation) the pedestrian is able to recover from other at-fault parties may be lowered.
 The exact role that a pedestrian's negligence will play in a legal claim will depend on the "shared fault" rules in place where the accident occurred, specifically, whether the state follows contributory or comparative negligence.

-Under this rule, the plaintiff's level of fault determines the total amount they can ultimately recover from other at-fault parties.
+Under this rule (some version of which is followed by nearly every state), the jaywalking pedestrian's level of fault determines the total amount they can ultimately recover from anyone else who might have caused the accident.
 There are two variations of this rule.

-Modified comparative negligence first requires that the plaintiff's level of fault not exceed a certain threshold before the plaintiff can recover anything from other parties.
-This threshold is usually either "less than 50 percent" at fault or "not more than 50 percent" at fault depending on the state.
-So if the plaintiff meets the threshold, they can recover from other parties, though their total damages will be reduced by their share of fault.
+Modified comparative negligence first requires that the jaywalking pedestrian's level of fault not exceed a certain threshold (usually either "less than 50 percent" at fault or "not more than 50 percent" at fault depending on the state) before they can recover anything from other parties.
+As long as that threshold isn't crossed, the amount of compensation the injured pedestrian can receive will be reduced by their share of fault.

-In recent years, places like California and New York City have de-criminalized jaywalking and other pedestrian behavior that, in the past, might have drawn a traffic citation.
-In jurisdictions like this, even if jaywalking isn't technically illegal, pedestrians (and everyone else on the road) still need to exercise reasonable care and caution.
-So, crossing a street against a traffic signal or in the middle of a block—whether or not it's technically a traffic violation—will likely be deemed negligent conduct if the pedestrian is injured in a traffic accident.
+In recent years, some cities and states have legalized jaywalking and other pedestrian behavior that, in the past, might have drawn a traffic citation.
+In jurisdictions like this, even if jaywalking isn't technically illegal, pedestrians (and everyone else on the road) still must exercise reasonable care.
+So, whether or not jaywalking is technically a traffic violation, it can be be deemed negligent conduct in a lawsuit over a traffic accident.

-How an injured pedestrian recovers compensation will depend on who was at fault for the accident, and where the accident occurred.
+How a jaywalking pedestrian recovers compensation will depend on who was at fault for the accident, and where the accident occurred.

-Generally speaking, if the accident occurs in a no-fault car insurance state, either the pedestrian's or the driver's own car insurance policy (specifically, the "personal injury protection" or "PIP" coverage) will pay to treat the pedestrian's injuries, even if the pedestrian was at fault.
-So, a jaywalking pedestrian can probably get at least one car insurance company to pay for medical bills and certain other economic losses in no-fault states, up to coverage limits.
-But keep in mind that compensation for pain and suffering and other non-economic losses isn't an option in a no-fault/PIP claim.
+If the accident occurs in a no-fault car insurance state, either the pedestrian's or the driver's own car insurance policy (specifically, the "personal injury protection" or "PIP" coverage) will pay to treat the pedestrian's injuries, even if the pedestrian was at fault.